mui/material-ui/docs/data/base/getting-started/support/support.md

 ### Bug reproductions

-We require bug reports to be accompanied by a minimal reproduction.
+We require bug reports to be accompanied by a **minimal reproduction**.
 It significantly increases the odds of fixing the problem.
-You have a few options possible to provide it:
+You have a few possible options to provide it:

 - You can browse the documentation, find an example close to your use case, and then open it in a live editor:
   [![Forking an example](/static/docs-infra/forking-an-example.png)](/base-ui/react-button/#introduction)